mjcerchia/two-adic-galois-images-quadratic/README.md

-Here is code verifying the results of the manuscript ``"Quadratic Points on ell-adic modular curve''``, by Michael Cerchia and Rakvi
+Here is code verifying the results of the manuscript ``"Modular Curves of Prime-Power Level with Infinitely Many Quadratic Points''``, by Michael Cerchia and Rakvi